Does your baby make an unusual clicking sound when they nurse? If so, is it a sign something is wrong?

 A Clicking Sound

-While a clicking sound is quite common, it may be an indicator of a breastfeeding problem.
+While a clicking sound is quite common, it may indicate a breastfeeding problem.
 Sometimes the clicking noise is prominent, but it may be hard to distinguish from a normal sucking or smacking noise.

 Clicking may occur for a variety of reasons.
-Here are six of the most common (source).
+Here are six of the most common (2).

 1. Too Much Milk

-If you are making too much milk or if you have a forceful letdown, your baby may have trouble keeping up with the flow.
+If you are making too much milk or have a forceful let-down, your baby may have trouble keeping up with the flow.
 As your baby swallows, they may make a clicking sound as if gulping the liquid.

 2. Engorged Breasts

-Engorged breasts are ones too full of milk from a lack of expressing or an over-supply of milk and other natural fluids (source).
-It’s most common in the early days of breastfeeding as you begin to adjust to your milk supply and nursing routine.
+Breasts become engorged breasts when they’re too full of milk.
+This could be due to a long stretch without breastfeeding, a lack of expressing, or an over-supply of milk and other natural fluids (3).
+It’s most common in the early days of breastfeeding as you adjust to your milk supply and nursing routine.

-When engorged, your breasts will feel full and hard and this can make a good latch difficult for your baby as they have a hard time maintaining suction.
+When engorged, your breasts will feel full and hard, which can make a good latch difficult for your baby as they have difficulty maintaining suction.

 3. Improper Latch

 In most cases, a clicking sound during breastfeeding means your baby is not latched on correctly.
-They’re not able to maintain a good hold on your breast with their mouth, causing them to constantly adjust their tongue and lips.
+They cannot maintain a good hold on your breast with their mouth, causing them to adjust their tongue and lips constantly.